-A consolidated group comes into existence on 1 July 2005.
-On that date, tax losses of \$2,200 are transferred to the head company from a joining company which satisfies the continuity of ownership and control transfer tests.
+A consolidated group comes into existence on 1 July 2006.
+On that date, tax losses of \$2,200 are transferred to the head company from a joining company which satisfies the continuity of ownership and control transfer

-For the 2005-06 income year, the consolidated group makes group tax losses of \$1,700 and group net capital losses of \$3,500 which are carried forward to the 2006-07 income year.
+For the 2006-07 income year, the consolidated group makes a group tax loss of \$1,700 and a group net capital loss of \$3.500 which are carried forward to the 2007-08 income year.

-There is a change of majority ownership of the head company during the 2005-06 year but this does not result in the head company joining another consolidated group.
+There is a change of majority ownership of the head company during the 2006-07 year but this does not result in the head company joining another consolidated group.
 The head company must satisfy the same business test in later income years to utilise the losses carried forward comprising tax losses of \$3,900 (\$2,200 + \$1,700) and net capital losses of \$3,500.